Cholesterol oxidase

-Thus, the two substrates of this enzyme are cholesterol and O_{2}, whereas its two products are cholest-4-en-3-one and H_{2}O_{2}.
+The two substrates of this enzyme are cholesterol and oxygen.
+Its products are cholest-4-en-3-one (cholesterone) and hydrogen peroxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with oxygen as acceptor.
 The systematic name of this enzyme class is cholesterol:oxygen oxidoreductase.
 Other names in common use include cholesterol- O2 oxidoreductase, 3beta-hydroxy steroid oxidoreductase, and 3beta-hydroxysteroid:oxygen oxidoreductase.
 This enzyme participates in bile acid biosynthesis.

 The substrate-binding domain found in some bacterial cholesterol oxidases is composed of an eight-stranded mixed beta-pleated sheet and six alpha-helices.
 This domain is positioned over the isoalloxazine ring system of the FAD cofactor bound by the FAD-binding domain and forms the roof of the active site cavity, allowing for catalysis of oxidation and isomerisation of cholesterol to cholest-4-en-3-one.